uber/Cadence-Docs/src/blog/_posts/2023-08-31-community-spotlight-august-2023.md

 Please see below for a roundup of the highlights:

-## Community Support! ##

-Our [Slack](http://t.uber.com/cadence-slack) channel continues to be the main place where people are asking for help and support with Cadence.
-During August (which is supposed to be holiday season), we still had 9 questions raised around various topics.

-Huge thanks to the following community members who took time to respond and help others: David, Edmondo, Chris Qin, Rony Rahman and Ben Slater.

-It's good to see that we are continuing to support each other - doing exactly what communities do!

 ## More Cadence How To's ##

 You might have noticed that we have had a few more contributions to our blog from [Chris Qin](https://www.linkedin.com/in/chrisqin0610).
 Chris has been busy sharing insights, and tips on a few important Cadence topics.
 The objective it to help the community with any potential problems.